Test Plan preparation occurs in the second phase of STLC (Software Test Life Cycle).

 11.Risk and contingencies

 Lists all the risks that are identified in the planning phase and the mitigation taken for each risk

 12.Staffing and Training needs

-After the analysis stage,team will come up with the skill set which is necessary to complete the testing.If the team members need any additional training, this will be listed in this section in detail.This section should also contains the number of staffs required(in various roles) to complete the testing.
+After the analysis stage, the team will come up with the skill set which is necessary to complete the testing.If the team members need any additional training, this will be listed in this section in detail.This section should also contain the number of staffs required(in various roles) to complete the testing.